labiod/day_sentence_webservice/README.md

-# day_sentence_webservice
+# Day sentence Web Service
-This is a service with daily sentence
+This is a service with daily sentence.